skellis46/slipbox/literature notes/Bauman - Does Ethics Have a Chance in a World of Consumers.md

 > In Chapter 3 I argue that the most consequential feature of a network is the formidable flexibility of its contents -- the extraordinary facility with which its composition may be, and tends to be, modified.
 If structures are all about comprising and enclosing, holding, keeping, restraining, containing, a network, in contrast, refers to the perpetual interplay of connecting and disconnecting.
 The process of "identity formation" becomes primarily an ongoing renegotiation of networks.[@bauman-2008-does p.13]

 - So useful re identity markers.
-That identity is an "ongoing renengotiation of networks"[@bauman-2008-does p.13].
+That identity is an "ongoing renegotiation of networks"[@bauman-2008-does p.13].
 It's powerful because it resists the fixity of identity and the structures by which identity is constructed, held and protected.

 > There is no radical cure, at any rate, because the efforts of identity formation veer uneasily, as they must, between the two equally central human values of freedom and security.[@bauman-2008-does p.13]